About Jocelyn Cullity

 When I was fourteen, I transcribed my great-great-great aunt’s diary about being barricaded in a building in the city of Lucknow in 1857 during what came to be known as the “great mutiny” — the first key resistance by Indians against increasingly-aggressive English rule in India.

 The events Ellen Huxham described in her diary stuck with me and I went on to study colonial, post-colonial, and contemporary India over several decades.
 My first novel, Amah & the Silk-Winged Pigeons, is the result of ten years of research into the lives of Indian and African women who lived in Lucknow during 1857 — women who today remain virtually unknown.
-The book is about these women who actually financed and led the “mutiny,” what became a crucial and significant fight against English dominance.
-The Envy of Paradise is the sequel to Amah & the Silk-Winged Pigeons.
+The book is a counterhistory about these women who actually financed and led the “mutiny,” what became a crucial and significant fight against English dominance.
+The Envy of Paradise, also an important counterhistory, is the sequel to Amah & the Silk-Winged Pigeons.